kjl-89/choose-your-adventure/README.md

 Keep your Markdown clean, readable, and consistent.

 Make sure all links resolve correctly.

+## 🔌 Plug-in Recommendation

+For a better writing experience, consider using Matt Bierner's [Markdown Preview GitHub Styling](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-preview-github-styles) extension in VS Code.
+It provides a GitHub-like preview of your Markdown files, making it easier to visualize your story as you write.

+Once installed, you can open the Markdown preview with the shortcut `Ctrl+Shift+V` (or `Cmd+Shift+V` on macOS) to see how your story will look with GitHub's styling.

 ## 📬 Questions?
 Open an issue or start a discussion — we’re always happy to help storytellers bring their universe to life!